dlbraunpu/Yosys_extensions/EXTENDING.md

 `DriverSpec` objects can be constructed and manipulated very much like `SigSpec` objects.
 Several functions in `write_llvm.cc` take
 `DriverSpec` parameters, and the important `ValueCache` class in `write_llvm.h` uses them as hashable keys.

+The classes `DriverChunk` and `DriverBit` are used to implement `DriverSpec` (similar to the Yosys `SigChunk` and `SigBit` classes).

+The class `DriverFinder` builds and maintains tables that map from signal receivers (i.e. cell input ports and top-level output ports) to whatever drives them.
+As you no doubt remember from the Yosys Manual, the RTLIL data model does not have direct links from wires to the cell ports and other wires connected to them.
+An instance of `DriverFinder` is built and used to perform this wire-to-port mapping.

+These two functions are the main API for `DriverFinder`:

+    // Get a description of what drives the given wire. driver gets filled in. void buildDriverOf(Yosys::RTLIL::Wire *wire, DriverSpec& driver);

+    // Get a description of what drives the given SigSpec. driver gets filled in. void buildDriverOf(const Yosys::RTLIL::SigSpec& sigspec, DriverSpec& driver);